 David makes dozens of radio appearances each year and has been a guest on NPR’s Science Friday, Marketplace, The Animal House, The Diane Rehm Show and All Things Considered, along with Martha Stewart, Absolutely Mindy and Rosie O’Donnell SiriusXM Radio shows and programs on major market radio stations on programming running the gamut from morning commute shows to evening news and weekend talk formats.

 David is the author of the how-to book Attracting Birds, Butterflies and Other Backyard Wildlife, winner of the 2005 Publisher’s Marketing Association Benjamin Franklin Award, which was reissued in an expanded second edition in 2019.
-He has contributed to Gardening How-To magazine and a Contributing Editor to Birds and Blooms magazine.
-He blogs for Animal Planet, Huffington Post, Boing Boing and the National Wildlife Federation.
+He has contributed to Gardening How-To and Birds and Blooms magazines.
+He’s blogged for Animal Planet, Huffington Post, Boing Boing and the National Wildlife Federation.

 David is a graduate and board member of Emerging Wildlife Conservation Leaders, an exclusive, two-year leadership training, networking and mentoring program.
 He was one of twenty young conservationists to be nominated and selected for the inaugural class of this competitive program.
 He joined the board in 2008.
 David has also sat on advisory groups for the North American Pollinator Protection Campaign, Biodiversity Council, Alliance for Workplace Excellence, OurEarth.org and Mother Earth News magazine.
 He had the honor of being included in the 2005 Out 100 list, Out magazine’s greatest and most well-known tradition: a prestigious compilation of the year’s most impactful and influential LGBTQ+ people.

 He has been interviewed and profiled in a number of print and online publications, including Entertainment Weekly, Out, Parade, Sunset, Organic Gardening, National Wildlife, Newsweek and Time magazines as well as The New York Times, USA Today, The Chicago Tribune, The Christian Science Monitor, Washington Post, along with the Associated Press and Reuters.
 He is a regular speaker at environmental conferences and events, both on the national and local level.